Online Teaching Policy

 Policy:

-- A teaching assignment within a school/college online academic program or to an online course within such a program.
+2. A teaching assignment within a school/college online academic program or of an online course within such a program.

 Approved online courses or teaching must meet specific pedagogical goals for the academic unit, directly contribute to the learning outcomes or strategic plans of the relevant academic program or unit, or reflect an approved accommodation or response to a disruption, as described above.
 Each Dean’s office must maintain records concerning instructor teaching assignments, including the format/modality of each course being taught.

-Prior to teaching online, instructors must complete University-offered or University-approved training in online pedagogy.
-Such training will be available during the academic year through the Center for Teaching and Learning Excellence.
-Faculty with extensive online teaching experience may be exempt from this training requirement at the discretion of the Associate Provost for Academic Programs.
+Prior to teaching online, instructors must complete University-offered or University-approved professional development, instruction, or training in online pedagogy.
+Faculty with demonstrated online teaching effectiveness may be exempt from this requirement at the discretion of the Associate Provost for Academic Programs.

 Faculty appointment and reappointment letters should specify the modality or modalities a given faculty member will implement in the courses they teach for the duration of their appointment, if relevant.